-Punjabis are known to be fun, spontaneous, outgoing, party lovers and super duper extroverts, so is their music.
-So how can their films be any less fun than how their culture actually is.
+Punjabis are known to be fun, spontaneous, outgoing, party lovers, and super duper extroverts, and so is their music.
+So how can their films be any less fun than how their culture actually is?

-They are full of laughter, music, fun and unapologetic entertainment.
-While the industry has produced some real cinematic art pieces in the more recent years, there are people who still don’t see Punjabi films to have a universal quality.
+They are full of laughter, music, fun, and unapologetic entertainment.
+While the industry has produced some real cinematic art pieces in more recent years, there are people who still don’t see Punjabi films as having a universal quality.
 Here we are with a list to prove those people wrong.

 Best Punjabi Movies of All Time